Robots Boost Workplace Safety, But Only in High-tech and Well-protected Economies

-New research reveals that while automation can cut workplace injuries and fatalities, the benefits are not universal across industries and countries.
+New research reveals that automation benefits are not universal.

 Globally, the human and economic cost of work-related incidents remains alarmingly high, with more than 2.3 million deaths and 317 million workplace accidents occurring annually.
 Beyond the unacceptable human costs, the International Labour Organization (ILO) estimates these incidents account for economic costs of around 4 percent of global GDP.